andersonlribeiro/challenge/README.md

 The aim is to create a set of polyglot guidelines for basic code quality and general work culture evaluation

+Every topic has a short description on what is being considered as the fulfilment criteria and how many "points" it is being valued.
+"points" is a whole, positive number that represent a relative importance to other topics.

 ### Work flow

 * Usage of a source control system (eg. GIT, SVN)